 Head on the block

 While it could be argued Völler’s arm had been twisted slightly in picking inexperienced youngsters, this was not an issue for Klinsmann and Löw, whose entire ethos had been based on youth.
 Players that had been on the fringe almost overnight became integral parts of what was being moulded into a dynamic squad, mainstays of a side geared towards the future.
 The team started to play with a more open and expressive style, but at the same time were more likely to leave holes in defence – something that continued to fuel Klinsmann’s critics.

 Klinsmann never seemed get a break.
-When things were going well he was national hero no. 1, but when an experiment went wrong he was suddenly this guy who had been spending too much time in America.
-When the Mannschaft were beaten by Italy 4-1 in March 2006, just three months before the start of the World Cup, Klinsmann’s head was again on the block.
+When things were going well he was national hero no. 1, but when an experiment went wrong he was suddenly this crazy guy who had been spending too much time in America.
+When the Mannschaft were beaten by Italy 4-1 in March 2006, just three months before the start of the World Cup, Klinsmann’s head was firmly back on the block.

 The fear of a summer disaster was looming large, but the team would get things off to the flying start in the opening match of the tournament.
 Costa Rica were dispatched 4-2 in an exciting encounter in Munich’s Allianz Arena, and it was if a massive weight had been lifted off the team’s shoulders.
 It was “only” Costa Rica and critics were quick to point out the defensive issues, but the nightmare start envisaged by some had been avoided.

 Confidence grew quickly.
 The spectacular show against the Costa Ricans was followed by a gripping encounter with neighbours Poland, settled right at the death.
 Then, a three-goal afternoon stroll against Ecuador.
 Three games, three wins.
 This was starting to look like a team, and Klinsmann seemed to have a permanent smile on his face.
 It was the face of a man who had been vindicated.